 mushroom lentil soup and wine

 This creamy mushroom lentil soup is bursting with umami, or savoriness, thanks to the focus on mushrooms.
 Wine choices for mushroom dishes are really exciting because you can go to town on wines with savory profiles – think leather, earth, tobacco, clay pot, roasted “meat,” and cedar.
+Oftentimes, these wines will benefit from wine decanting so make sure you’ve got a decanted on hand.
 Mushrooms are also hearty enough to let big wines shine:

 - Pinot Noir: Cool climate Pinot Noirs bring flavors like cranberry, mushrooms, and cloves while not overwhelming the dish.
 Light-bodied and low tannins.
 A great match.